-Organic molecules are stored in water, and this is still a mystery to scientists, explanation to which they have to find.
+It seems that somehow, organic molecules are stored in water, and this is still a mystery to scientists, an explanation to which they have to find.

 Experiments have also shown that if the impact is not powerful enough to convert the structure of all the water in the existing volume, then after 30-40 minutes the molecules return to their original state.

-Thus, when we drink water, it transmits all the information it contains to our body.
-So think what water you drink and what it brings with it…
+Thus, taking into consideration the results of the research, think about this.
+When you drink water, it could transmit all the information it contains to your body.
+So think about what water you are drinking and what it might bring with it…

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.